Developers are very picky about their working environment. We may consolidate

 The trick here is to override the

-As the above examples shows, each git repository is an atomic configuration for a specfic application.
+As the above examples shows, each git repository is an atomic configuration for a specific application.
 We can checkin the screenrc and tmuxrc, and pick whatever available in the target environment.

 The separation of the git meta data and working copy solves the dotfiles issues elegantly, just as the FTSE claims: